mobinyahya/mobinyahya.github.io/_pages/about.md

 About Me
 ======
-I am a 5th year Ph.D. student at Stanford University in the [Operations Research](https://or.stanford.edu/) group within the department of Management Science & Engineering, where I am fortunate to be advised by [Irene Lo](https://sites.google.com/view/irene-lo).
-Before joining Stanford University, I received my B.Sc. in Computer Engineering with a minor in Economics from the [Sharif University of Technology](https://en.sharif.edu/)
+I am a finishing Ph.D. student at Stanford University in the [Operations Research](https://or.stanford.edu/) group within the department of Management Science & Engineering, where I am fortunate to be advised by Irene Lo.
+Before joining Stanford University, I received my B.Sc. in Computer Engineering with a minor in Economics from the Sharif University of Technology.

 I study welfare and revenue maximization in two-sided platforms, and I am particularly passionate about using matching theory to aid in the provision of equitable educational opportunities.
 In collaboration with San Francisco Unified School District,